egoist/flock/README.md

 ## Download

 Sorry, no time to build the app and upload to GitHub for now.
 I will set up Automatic GitHub release soon.
+(PR welcome)

 However you can always build from source, and it works on macOS/Windows/Linux: